tinzupanovic/nqueen/README.md

 # nqueen
-Nqueen problem using genetic algorithm done in Java.
+Nqueen problem using genetic algorithm done in Java using Encog.